abdessalemmami/Facial-Expressions-Recognition/README.md

     - FER-2013 images from Kaggle (https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)
     - Corrected labels by 10 crowd-sourced taggers from FER+ (https://github.com/microsoft/FERPlus)
 - Iranian Emotional Face Database (IEFDB) : Research paper (https://psyarxiv.com/2ces7/) and files (https://osf.io/a6e2u/)
-We don't host the datasets here, but there's no need to manually download the required files to run the project as we provide a script to automatically download the datasets.

 These are few samples from the datasets :
 <p align="center">